Keeping Pets Safe During & After Hurricane Harvey

 When a natural disaster strikes, our news feeds are filled with heartbreaking stories of loss.
 The human toll is almost incomprehensible, but we also think of the four-legged family members displaced and in danger.
 Injured and sick pets may not receive immediate medical care due to transportation difficulties, damage sustained to veterinary hospitals, and limits on the personnel available to help during large natural disasters.

-The following are first aid tips for dogs and cats until veterinary care is possible:
+First aid tips for dogs and cats to utilize until veterinary care is possible:

 - Flood waters bring the possibility of toxins dangerous to humans and pets.
 If at all possible, do not allow pets to drink or swim in flood waters.